Run Cortex with Docker#

 es_uri=<uri> |

-use this string to configure elasticsearch hosts (format: http(s)://host:port,host:port(/prefix)?querystring) |
+Configure Elasticsearch hosts with this string (format: http(s)://host:port,host:port(/prefix)?querystring) |

 --es-hostname <host> |